polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 XCM is not a protocol but a standardized [messaging format](https://github.com/polkadot-fellows/xcm-format){target=\_blank}.
 It defines the structure and behavior of messages but does not handle their delivery.
 This separation allows developers to focus on crafting instructions for target systems without worrying about transmission mechanics.

-XCM messages are action-oriented, specifying how the receiving blockchain should alter its state.
-Unlike transactions, they do not directly perform these changes.
-By leveraging asynchronous composability, XCM enables efficient, out-of-sequence execution, akin to how RESTful services structure HTTP requests.
+XCM messages are intent-driven, outlining desired actions for the receiving blockchain to consider and potentially alter its state.
+These messages do not directly execute changes; instead, they rely on the host chain's environment to interpret and implement them.
+By utilizing asynchronous composability, XCM facilitates efficient execution where messages can be processed independently of their original order, similar to how RESTful services handle HTTP requests without requiring sequential processing.

 ## The Four Principles of XCM